vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/2. Data Structures/Readme.md

 Since there can be any number of sub directories, recursion model is used to cover all sub directories.

+## Project 3
+A challenging problem that took a considerable time to understand the algorithm and solve the problem.

+Following steps are involved in solving the problem.

+1. A string is taken and frequency of each character is determined and stored as key/value pair
+2. Build a Huffmann tree.
+3. Encode the text in compression form
+4. Decode the data using the Hufman tree and compressed text

 ## Project 4
 The code checks if the user is on the given group.
 If not, check the subgroup and its subgroup